liquidbase/voron-v2.4R2/README.md

 - Added printfiles for Z-Drives.
 Z-Idlers & Z-Endstop
 - Added 3MF file for Z-Drives
 - Added list for parts to print

+09.12.2024
+- Added printfiles for front idlers
+- Added 3MF for front idlers